Ontario Unity Candidates

 Sign and Share our Voting Pledge: Your support for cooperation helps us build momentum.
 Our efforts will continue after the Ontario campaign to urge cooperation in the federal election campaign.

-Below is the list of Unity Candidates we endorse for the Ontario Provincial Election on February 27, 2025 to guide strategic voting and cooperation, organized by Region.
-We have identified Unity Candidates for vulnerable Ridings where there are opportunities to ‘flip seats’ away from the PCs, and for Ridings where it is important to protect seats where a Unity Candidate is the incumbent.
+Below is the list of Unity Candidates we endorsed for the Ontario Provincial Election on February 27, 2025 to guide strategic voting and cooperation, organized by Region.
+We identified Unity Candidates for vulnerable Ridings where opportunities existed to ‘flip seats’ away from the PCs, and for Ridings where it is important to protect seats where a Unity Candidate is the incumbent.

 If you do not find your Riding in this list we encourage you to vote for the progressive Candidate that best aligns with your values.
 If there is no Unity Candidate identified, it could be the progressive Candidate in your Riding is considered ‘Safe’, or it could be that full cooperation between the NDP, LPO and GPO is unlikely to be effective to defeat the PC Candidate.
 We encourage you to check the current polling analysis for your Riding.
 (Click on your Riding in the 338 Canada list of Ontario Ridings to learn more about the status of your Riding.)
 You are still able to participate in cooperation – please see the Support Unity Candidates section above.